learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the use of preventDefault method?
+## Q 10.9.
+What is the use of preventDefault method?

 The `preventDefault()` method is used to prevent the browser from executing the default action of the selected element.
 It can prevent the user from processing the request by clicking the link.